Netting planned after woman nearly hit by falling debris from under 7 train in Queens

 Erin Koster was walking near another woman across Roosevelt Avenue in Woodside just as a 7 train was going by overhead.

-"So we were probably 6 -10 feet out in the street and two pieces fell between us," she said.
+"So we were probably 6 to 10 feet out in the street, and two pieces fell between us," she said.

 The pieces were small, maybe a couple of pounds of metal each, but they fell from the elevated tracks 30 feet above.